Posts

 Image

-The evolution of life is a product of divisions and differences.
-But there is 'oneness' behind these divisions like an invisible thread supporting different pearls to form a necklace (7.7, 7.8).
-The game is to develop the ability to see that 'oneness' among the illogical and unreasonable divisiveness we see around us.
-This can be attained through awareness about 'oneness' and by attaining balance in our actions (2.38, 6.16).
-Krishna mentioned about four divisions that happen based on gunas and karmas .
-He says, "Tranquility, restraint, austerity, purity, patience, integrity, knowledge, wisdom, and faith —are the natural qualities of a Bhramana springing from their own nature (18.42).
+T he evolution of life is a product of divisions and differences.
+However, there is ‘oneness’ behind these divisions, like an invisible thread supporting different pearls to form a necklace (7.7).
+The goal is to develop the ability to perceive this ‘oneness’ among the illogical and unreasonable divisiveness we see around us.
+This ability can be cultivated through awareness of ‘oneness’ and by attaining balance in our actions (2.38, 6.16).
+Krishna mentioned about four social classifications that happen based on gunas and karmas .
+He says, “Tranquility, restraint, austerity, purity, patience, integrity, knowledge, wisdom, and faith - are the natural qualities of a Brahmin as springing from their own nature (18.42).
 Valor, strength, fortitude, dexterity, not fleeing from battle, charity, and leadership abilities are the natural qualities of Kshatriyas springing from their own nature (18.43).
 Agriculture, dairy farming, and commerce are the natural qualities of Vaishyas .
-Actions t...
+Actions ...

 243. Gunas are behind divisions